-Restore balance to individuals disabledby bilateral loss of vestibular sensation
+Restore hearing and balance to individuals disabled by bilateral loss of inner ear sensation

 In recent studies in animals, Johns Hopkins Vestibular NeuroEngineering Lab researchers have shown that a damaged sense of balance can be restored effectively with a multichannel vestibular prosthesis device implanted in the inner ear.

-Since 2002, members of the VNEL been developing and testing increasingly sophisticated versions of the Johns Hopkins Multichannel Vestibular Prosthesis (MVP), which includes multiple sensors and channels of processing allowing it to measure and encode head rotation in all directions.
+Since 2002, members of the VNEL been developing and testing increasingly sophisticated versions of the Johns Hopkins Multichannel Vestibular Prosthesis (MVP - also known as the Vestibular Implant), which includes multiple sensors and channels of processing allowing it to measure and encode head rotation in all directions.
 The device is very similar to a cochlear implant (in fact, cochlear electrodes can be included to also stimulate the cochlea if the ear being implanted is deaf).
 Animal trials show that the device effectively mimics the workings of the inner ear, by sensing head rotation and transmitting that information to the brain through selective electrical stimulation of branches of the vestibular nerve.
 A clinical trial is being organized to extend this technology to individuals suffering from chronic imbalance.